-In continuance of its 10 years of service to the nation, Oriental University, Indore has dedicated itself in providing the technical man power and know -how with a mission of remaining one of the leading centres of teaching, research and extension in all fields through total commitment to excellence in every endeavour.
+In continuance of its 10 years of service to the nation, Oriental University, Indore has dedicated itself in providing the technical man power and know -how with a mission of remaining one of the leading centers of teaching, research and extension in all fields through total commitment to excellence in every endeavor.

 Intellectual property plays an important role in providing a competitive edge to an organization.
 The intangible assets of an organization – such as knowhow, inventions, brands, designs and other creative and innovative products – are, today, often more valuable than its physical assets.

 Intellectual Property Rights Policy Document (hereinafter referred to as the Policy) of the Oriental University, Indore seeks to provide guidance to academic and non-academic staff, students, scholars, and outside agencies on the practices and the rules of the Institute regarding intellectual property rights (IPR) and obligations which include the nature of intellectual property (IP), its ownership, exploitation, technology transfer and confidentiality requirements.